Angel Falls: The tallest waterfall in the world How to see it up close

 What to expect from the experience?

-How to prepare for the trip?
+How to prepare for the journey?

 • Raincoat – moisture is everywhere.